enkidulan/slidelint/docs/DEVELOPING.rst

 things not related to checkers work correctly.
 It contains tests for output formatter, configuration file parser, ...

+For more details take a look at /src/slidelint/tests/Readme.rst file.

 *****************************
 How to write a new test case?
 *****************************